 Thomas H. Epps, III

-Allan & Myra Ferguson Distinguished Chair of Chemical & Biomolecular Engineering
+Allan & Myra Ferguson Distinguished Professor of Chemical & Biomolecular Engineering

 Director, Center for Research in Soft matter & Polymers (CRiSP), and Center for Hybrid, Active, & Responsive Materials (CHARM)

 - Post-Doctorate – 2006 NRC Postdoctoral Fellow – NIST

 - Masters – 1999 Massachusetts Institute of Technology